General Jupyter contributor guidelines#

 pre-commit run

-which should run any autoformatting on your code and tell you about any errors it couldn’t fix automatically.
+which will run any autoformatting on your code and tell you about any errors it couldn’t fix automatically.
 You may also install black integration into your text editor to format code automatically.

 If you have already committed files before setting up the pre-commit hook with pre-commit install, you can fix everything up using pre-commit run --all-files.
 You need to make the fixing commit yourself after that.